ME-FM-Society-of-BC/Practitioner-Database/README.md

 - Node.js
 - JDK 8+

-For now, building the complete application is a three step process:
-1. Build the client by running the build-client.bat script
-2. Copy the build artifacts into the server webapp folder with install-client.bat.
-2. Run maven
+The Maven pom builds and packages the React client code using the frontend-maven-plugin.
+When the build is performed for the first time, Node.js is downloaded and installed locally within the project

 ## Running in Eclipse
 1. Install Google Cloud Tools for Eclipse.
 Instructions at https://cloud.google.com/eclipse/docs/